uDALES/u-dales/README.md

 ## Publications and validation

-To-date, uDALES has been used for a number of research applications:
+To-date, uDALES has been used to study a number of research questions:

-Table: uDALES research applications.

 | Research application                                         | Reference                                                                       |
 | ------------------------------------------------------------ | ------------------------------------------------------------------------------- |